 Credit Sesame Verdict

 I’ve met the folks at Credit Sesame a few times and they’re good people.
 That said, their interface and usability is still in it’s infancy and users won’t find the best of functionality right now.
-I use this service specifically to monitor my Experian credit score and I would recommend you do the same.
+I use this service specifically to monitor my Trans Union credit score and I would recommend you do the same.
 Just make sure to stay away from the up sell offers and you’ll never pay a penny.